jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.13 DownslopeDistanceToStream

-Measures distance to the nearest downslope stream cell.
+Measures distance to the nearest downslope stream cell..

 *Parameters*: